7 Ways to Improve Gut Health

 1. Get Stress Under Control

-Anxiety directly correlates to how well your gut functions.
+Stress directly correlates to how well your gut functions.
 You can literally feel that when you get anxious and get nauseous or feel like you’re going to throw up.

 The best way to go about fixing this is to put less stress on your digestive system.

 You can do that by timing your eating.
-Eating after six or seven o’clock at night is really hard on your digestive system.
+Eating after six or seven o’clock at night is really hard your digestive system.

 Your body is starting to go into sleep mode.